GliaX/Documentation/docs/getting-started/start-your-print.md

 ---
-id: starting-your-print
+id: start-your-print
-title: Starting your print
+title: Start your print
 ---

 ## Prepare the bed